C# 8: Nullable Reference Types

 }

-Another case is the ref parameters.
-You may want to accept null values but set it to a non-null value in the method.
+Another case involves ref parameters.
+You may want to accept a null input but guarantee that the parameter is set to a non-null value before the method returns.

 C#